bioinfomaticsCSU/BOSS/README.md

 1)Installing.

-LNSG is written C++ and therefore will require a machine with GNU C++ pre-installed.
+BOSS is written C++ and therefore will require a machine with GNU C++ pre-installed.

-Create a main directory (eg:LNSG).
+Create a main directory (eg:BOSS).
 Copy all source code to this directory.

 Type "g++ main.cpp scaffoldgraph.cpp scaffolding.cpp -o scaffold ./lp/liblpsolve55.a -lm -ldl -I include/ -L lib/ -lbamtools"